MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Remove users on a device

 Organizations with scaled deployments of HoloLens 2 devices might encounter the 64-user limit per device that prevents adding users.
 To address this situation, we've added controls that delete the least recent users from the device at controlled intervals, which is a feature you might've used on the Desktop version.
 Deleting users in a controlled way is useful for other reasons, too.
-Removing the least recently used accounts increases security and speeds up the process of iris scanning on the sign-in screen because fewer users reduces the number of comparisons.
+Removing the least recently used accounts increases security and speeds up the process of iris scanning on the sign-in screen because fewer users reduce the number of comparisons.
 The three methods to control when to remove least recent users are as follows:

 - On a regular schedule determined by you.
 - At storage threshold percentage determined by you.